From March 18th 2025, the Children Not In School clauses of the Children’s Wellbeing and Schools Bill also apply to Wales as well as England.

 Section 437 is about School Attendance Orders [SAOs] and currently applies to England and Wales.
 Read my page on SAOs here https://edyourself.org/school-attendance-orders/

-Hence the main change to the Bill from March 18th has NOT just been adding multiple references to Wales, but – significantly – replacing s 437 in Wales as well as in England.
-Should the bill become law the whole of the new fast-track School Attendance Order process including much higher penalties if convicted of breaching the order, will apply across the board to Wales as well as to England, for education [Condition A], for safeguarding [Condition B], and for missing details from the register [Conditions C and D]
+Hence the main change to the Bill from March 18th 2025 was NOT just adding multiple references to Wales, but – significantly – replacing s 437 in Wales as well as in England.
+Should the bill become law the whole of the new fast-track School Attendance Order process including much higher penalties if convicted of breaching the order, will apply across the board to Wales as well as to England, for education [Condition A], for safeguarding [Condition B], and for not complying with registration requirements [Conditions C and D]